mikuso/ocpp-rpc/README.md

 Calls a remote method.
 Returns a `Promise` which either:
 * resolves to the value returned by the remote handler.
 * rejects with an error.

+If the underlying connection is interrupted while waiting for a response, this method will reject.

+It's tempting to set `callTimeoutMs` to `Infinity` but this could be a mistake; If the remote handler never returns a response, the RPC communications will be blocked as soon as `callConcurrency` is exhausted (which is `1` by default).
+(While this is still an unlikely outcome when using this module for both client *and* server components - interoperability with real world systems can sometimes be unpredictable.)

 ### createRPCError(type[, message[, details]])
 * `type` {String} - One of the supported error types (see below).